Ric McIver: Progressive Conservative interim leader

 On May 11, 2015, following the party's defeat in the 2015 provincial election the previous week and the resulting resignation of party leader Jim Prentice, McIver was chosen by caucus to be interim leader of the PC Party.
 At the time, he did not rule out running for permanent leader at the leadership election to be held in 2017.

 On April 18, 2016, McIver was thrown out of the Alberta legislature by Speaker Bob Wanner for repeatedly refusing to sit down despite the speaker's requests after learning that sheets explaining the speaker's ruling for an NDP amendment on a motion tabled by McIver had been distributed before the amendment was debated on the floor.

 McIver announced on November 8, 2016, that he would not be running for the permanent leadership and will remain interim leader until the March convention.

 United Conservative Party

 In 2017, McIver joined the UCP, along with most of the PC caucus, when the party merged with Wildrose.

 At the party's founding convention in May 2018, McIver passionately argued against a proposed policy that would allow schools to inform parents if their child joins a gay-straight alliance.
 Addressing party delegates, he stated that “You may disagree with some people in the room with people being gay, but they are gay.
 They need to be safe.
 We cannot out kids that are in a club (designed) to protect themselves.”
 McIver further argued "Don't be called the Lake of Fire Party.
 I am begging you."
 Despite these pleas, the policy passed with 57% support.

+On May 13, 2025, McIver stepped down as Minister of Municipal Affairs after being elected as Speaker of the Legislative Assembly of Alberta to replace Nathan Cooper, who took up a role representing Alberta in Washington D.C.